Day 15 ~ May Is For Metta 2020: Offering Lovingkindness To A Difficult Being

 - May I have ease of well-being.

-When you feel immersed in loving-kindness, bring an image of the Difficult person you will work with into your awareness.
-Begin by saying to yourself, “Just as I wish to be peaceful and free from suffering, may you also be peaceful and free from suffering.”
-Then, repeat the phrases while holding the image of the Difficult person in your mind:
+When you feel immersed in the energy of loving-kindness for yourself, bring an image of the Difficult person you will work with into your awareness.
+Remind yourself that this person, although difficult, is also struggling to find his or her way in life and in the process, is causing you discomfort.
+Begin by saying to yourself, “Just as I wish to be peaceful and free from suffering, may you also find inner peace and calm.”
+Then, begin repeating the phrases while holding the image of the difficult person in your mind:

 - May you be happy.